U.S. OFFICIAL STATES THAT HEGSETH DIDN'T REQUEST $137,000 FOR MILITARY HOUSING UPGRADES

-Among his repair needs, is a $50,000 "emergency" paint job, causing several politicians to ask for more clarity on why so much funding is needed.
+The cost of the repairs, including the $50,000 "emergency" paint job, caused several politicians to ask for more clarity on why so much funding was needed.

 In a letter, Reps.
 Debbie Wasserman Schultz (D-FL) and Rosa DeLauro (D-CT), both members of the House Appropriations Committee, wrote the following: